DWTechs/Checkard.js/README.md

  * Checks if the provided value is a symbol.
  *
  * @param {unknown} v - The value to check.
- * @returns True if the value is a symbol, otherwise false.
+ * @returns {boolean} True if the value is a symbol, otherwise false.
  */
 isSymbol(v: unknown): v is symbol {}